rob32/dev-case/README.md

 # Contribution

 Contributions, Feedback and Feature-Requests are always welcome.
+To learn more, see the [Contributor Guide](https://github.com/rob32/dev-case/blob/main/CONTRIBUTING.md)

 # Todo/Roadmap